lextm/jekyll-theme-chirpy/_posts/2007-9-6-product-review-installshield-2008.md

 One reseller of InstallShield strongly recommend me about InstallShield 2008.
 So why not take a look at it?
 Nice features of InstallShield are,

 1. Dialog Preview.
-When I work in IA, I need to open a dialog to see what it looks like but that’s not yet straight forward.
+When I work in IA, I need to open a dialog to see what it looks like but that's not yet straight forward.
 IS generates previews for dialogs so it takes me no time.
 1. ISICE & ISBP.
 They are additional installer validation rule sets added by InstallShield.
-I am not sure whether IA contains additional rules except Microsoft’s standard ICE.
+I am not sure whether IA contains additional rules except Microsoft's standard ICE.
 1. RSS feed.
 Yes, I really want to know why IA does not provide a friendly RSS feed so I can get latest information through Google Reader.

 However, after all I prefer InstallAware, because some great features I cannot live without,